Defra-Data-Science-Centre-of-Excellence/fssetup/README.md

 needed to create various features in R using Farming Stats Team templates.
 Including scripts, projects, READMEs and gitignores.
 It also contains useful functions for linking RStudio and RStudio projects to GitHub.
+A recent update is the inclusion of some helpful tools for working with the DASH Unity Catalog (e.g. pulling and saving data).
 We describe the key features and how bet to use them in more detail below.

 ## Installing `fssetup`